 - Inverter.
 This converts the 12V DC current from your batteries into 110V AC current that you can use for charging computers or using other things that have a standard wall plug.

 - Wiring and Fuses.
 These connect everything together and add an element of safety.

 We also recommend adding a DC-DC charger, which charges your batteries from your vehicle’s alternator while you’re driving.

 You can buy full solar kits that have all the components you’ll need except for the batteries and inverter.
-Kits come sized as small as 100 watts (one panel) and as large as 400 watts (four panels).
+Kits come sized as small as 100 Watts and go all the up to 1600 Watts.
 Whatever you go with, we highly suggest getting an MPPT charge controller, which are a little more expensive but much more efficient than PWM charge controllers.